fieryhenry/battlecats/README.md

 Most of the issues are probably around jadx incorrectly decompiling control flow stuff like loops and if statements.
 Jadx creates lots of `while(true)` loops with no way for them to stop.
 I have fixed some of those from looping infinitely, although I'm not confident I did that correctly.
+There are lots of empty if statements which I assume just haven't been decompiled.
 So if you are looking for sources of error check for those first.

 Jadx also sometimes creates new local variables that don't exist e.g `r1` and